Types Of Home Design Styles You Must Know

 So what is, then, is the 'modern design style?'

-The prevailing perception is that this style's roots come from the 1920s (to the 1950s) of the last century.
+The prevailing assumption is this style's roots come from the early 1920s (to the 1950s) of the last century.

 The modern design movement originates mainly from Scandinavian cultural sources, which have sanctified the principle of simplicity.

-You will not find in this style some architecture or vague decoration.
+You will not find any architecture or vague decoration in this style.
 On the contrary, everything will be straightforward and functional.